-Prerequisites:Math 215, 255, or 285; and Math 217Frequency:Winter (II)Student Body:Half undergraduate mathematics concentrators, halfgraduate students from EECS and physicsCredit: 3 Credits.Credit:3 Credits.Recent Texts:Elements of Differential Geometry by Millman andParkerArea:Geometry/Topology
+Prerequisites: Math 215, 255, or 285; and Math 217

+Student Body: Half undergraduate mathematics concentrators, half graduate students from EECS and physics

+Recent Texts: Elements of Differential Geometry by Millman and

+Parker

+Area: Geometry/Topology

 This course is about the analysis of curves and surfaces in 2- and 3-space using the tools of calculus and linear algebra.
 There will be many examples discussed, including some which arise in engineering and physics applications.
 Emphasis will be placed on developing intuition and learning to use calculations to verify and prove theorems.
 Students need a good background in multivariable calculus (215) and linear algebra (preferably 217).
 Some exposure to differential equations (216 or 316) is helpful but not absolutely necessary.